I’m reminded of a time when my inner child was desperate to control me, and everything and everyone in my life in order to feel safe.

 - I am miserable in relationships trying to control someone else

-More information on healing fragmentation:
+More information on healing the inner child and healing fragmentation: